TonyJosephD/quest-submissions/README.md

 - Q: Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions:

-A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.

-A transaction that first saves the resource to account storage, then borrows a reference to it, and logs a field inside the resource.

 A: